natewalck/packer-templates/README.md

 # Packer Templates

 This is a collection of Packer templates made by Nate Walck.
-Centos Template is based off of smerrill's work found here: https://github.com/smerrill/packer-templates
+The munki-appliance template is based off of smerrill's centos template found here: https://github.com/smerrill/packer-templates